When and where on 25.10. can be seen over Germany

 According to the definition of a solar eclipse, the moon is between the earth and the sun.
 This is how the umbra of the moon falls on parts of the earth.
 The sun, moon and earth must be in line.
 Depending on the degree of coverage of sunlight by the moon, there are total or weakened forms of solar eclipse.

 The result of a solar eclipse: the sunlight becomes pale.
 The bright day turns to dusk.
 Within a very short time it seems as if someone turns the dimmer and the light goes out.
-The brightest stars are flaring up and where the glaring bright sun was just visible, there is now a pitch-black circle in the sky, surrounded by a fiery, finely structured halo of light.
+The brightest stars are flaring up and where the glaring bright sun could just be seen, there is now a pitch-black circle in the sky, surrounded by a fiery, finely structured halo of light.
 A total solar eclipse!

 How many types of solar eclipse are there?